calvin-brizzi/calvin-brizzi.github.io/_includes/about.md

 Software engineer at [Luno](https://www.luno.com/), working mostly in Go (which, IMHO, is a pretty great language).
 I love it at Luno, and I think you would probably too, so get in touch if I know you and you want a referral, if not check out the [careers page](https://www.luno.com/en/careers) and if you get hired, come say hi.

+Run the [Go Cape Town Meetup](https://www.meetup.com/gocapetown), new members always welcome, speakers even more so, send me an email (below) if you want to speak.

+Did some Hackathons, as an individual in [#hackbehaviour](https://www.offerzen.com/blog/offerzen-hackathon-building-root-apps-to-hackbehaviour) and with a team for [an insurance hackathon](https://www.offerzen.com/blog/sandbox-for-insurtech-bridging-the-gap-between-insurers-and-innovators).

+Mantain a small static site for [She is Strong](http://sheisstrong.org/), helping however I can.

 Have an Honours degree from the University of Cape Town in Computer Science and Bachelors in Computer Science and Computer Games Development.

 Completed internships at Facebook (twice), Amazon and BrandsEye.